Sebaestschjin/gloomhaven-campaign-manager/README.md

+# Beware!
+This code contains mild spoilers for Gloomhaven.
+The names and perks of all available classes are listed in the `info.ttslua` file (and maybe somewhere else), so don't look there if that's a problem for you. :-)

 # How To Use
 There's not a Workshop mod yet, so here's how to set this up:
 - requires Atom and the TTS plugin for Atom